dwhenson/personal-site/src/posts/20220117-adding-a-service-worker.md

 There are a few steps in getting a service worker up and running on your site, but with a good guide this should be no problem.
 There's some really good guides out there already, so rather than trying to do a better job than them, I'll point you to some resources I found really useful in going from knowing nothing about service workers to getting one up and running and doing its stuff on my personal site.

-I hate this part of these kind of posts when someone points me to a 50 minute long YouTube video explaining all kinds of vaguely relevant things I don't have time for. ("Just tell me what I need to know, I don't have time for this I hear you shout!")
+I hate this part of these kind of posts when someone points me to a 50 minute long YouTube video that I don't have time to watch. ("Just tell me what I need to know, I don't have time for this I hear you shout!")
 But, I am going to strongly suggest that you watch [this talk](https://www.youtube.com/watch?v=RVdW-P_oAJ0) by [Jeremy Keith](https://adactio.com/) because it is really, really good.
 It's clear, concise and explains the logic of the process wonderfully, and the code too.

 <figure class="quote">
   <blockquote>